Skip to main content

 If the employee started on 1 February instead, the 60th day would be 1 April — and the first contribution would be due on 10 May (or the next business day).

-Late or insufficient contributions automatically incur a 5% surcharge on the outstanding amount.
-This surcharge goes directly into the affected employees' MPF accounts.
+Late or insufficient contributions incur a 5% surcharge on the outstanding amount — and it applies automatically from the moment the contribution is late.
+No notice from the MPFA is required; the surcharge is already owed.
+The money goes directly into the affected employees' MPF accounts.

 Offence Penalty